Skip to content

 Why most internal tools fail before they scale

-Internal tools usually fail before scale because unclear ownership, unstable state logic, and weak workflow structure harden into the product long before traffic is the real issue.
+Internal tools usually fail before scale because weak workflow models, unstable state design, and unclear ownership harden into the product long before traffic is the real constraint.

 By the time teams worry about scale, they are usually dealing with something more basic: the system is already hard to understand, hard to extend, and hard for operators to trust.